eslint-kit/eslint-kit/README.md

 **Q**: My `.eslintrc.js` doesn't work, why?
 **A**: It's a regular issue with tools like `@vue/cli` and `create-react-app`.
 Check `package.json` and remove `eslintConfig` if you find it.
 Otherwise, try to restart your editor.

+**Q**: I get some error when using `eslint-kit` in monorepo
+**A**: We didn't test monorepos much.
+They often have different issues with eslint and plugins resolving.
+And we also don't guarantee that your aliases settings will work in monorepo.

 ## Setting up editors